 Watts, Amps, Volts

 When you’re looking to buy a portable generator, you’re looking at a generator that can produce as much wattage as possible.
-Watts are a measure system that tell us how much power a generator engine can produce.
+Watts is a measuring system that tells us how much power a generator engine can produce.
 And the higher the wattage is, the higher the amperage and voltage will be.
-That’s why a more powerful generator engine will produce more electricity, but will burn more fuel.
+That’s why a more powerful generator engine will produce more electricity but will burn more fuel.

 The basic formula of power is the following:

 Watts = amps x volts.

 There are two main types of wattage: running watts and starting watts.
 Running watts equal to the power required that will be needed to keep your engine running.
 Starting watts is the power that’s needed to start up the engine in the first place.

 Tips On How to Maintain and Use Your Portable Generator

 Alright, so we’ve been talking about how the generator works in more complex terms.
 The basic premise is that the portable generator uses an engine which will produce power to spin the generator head, which will produce electricity.